 - Anxiety, stress, and depression.

-- Managing hot flashes, which are sensations of intense body heat that affect women around the time of menopause.
+- Managing hot flashes.
+These are sensations of intense body heat that can occur around the time of menopause.

 Most of these conditions may also require conventional treatment for best results.